Medically reviewed by Drugs.com. Last updated on Jan 3, 2023.

 If a dose of Prolia is missed, administer the injection as soon as the patient is available.
 Thereafter, schedule injections every 6 months from the date of the last injection.

 Visually inspect Prolia for particulate matter and discoloration prior to administration whenever solution and container permit.
 Prolia is a clear, colorless to pale yellow solution that may contain trace amounts of translucent to white proteinaceous particles.
 Do not use if the solution is discolored or cloudy or if the solution contains many particles or foreign particulate matter.

 Prior to administration, Prolia may be removed from the refrigerator and brought to room temperature (up to 25°C/77°F) by standing in the original container.
 This generally takes 15 to 30 minutes.
 Do not warm Prolia in any other way [see How Supplied/Storage and Handling (16)].

 Instructions for Prefilled Syringe with Needle Safety Guard

-IMPORTANT: In order to minimize accidental needlesticks, the Prolia single-use prefilled syringe will have a green safety guard; manually activate the safety guard after the injection is given.
+IMPORTANT: In order to minimize accidental needlesticks, the Prolia single-dose prefilled syringe will have a green safety guard; manually activate the safety guard after the injection is given.